CSTARS/ecosis-deployment/README.md

   - Build the `local-dev` tagged images:
     - `./cmds/build-local-dev.sh`
   - Start the local environment:
-    - `cd ecosis-local-dev; docker-compose up`
+    - `cd ecosis-local-dev; docker compose up`

 If this is the first time starting, you will need to initialize the postgresql database.
 The `ecosis-data` container normally does this on start, however the `ecosis-data` container (CKAN) is not part of the local development cluster as CKAN should be run in your favorite IDE.

 To initialize the database:
-  - In a new terminal, run the init script, attaching to docker-compose cluster network.
+  - In a new terminal, run the init script, attaching to docker compose cluster network.
     - `docker run --rm -ti --env-file=.env --network=ecosis-local-dev_default ecosis/ecosis-data:local-dev bash -c "/etc/ckan/setup-ini.sh; /etc/ckan/init-pg.sh"`
-    - If your docker-compose cluster has a different name, you can run `docker network ls` to list out network names to substitute.
+    - If your docker compose cluster has a different name, you can run `docker network ls` to list out network names to substitute.

 To Restore the database:
-  - In a new terminal, run the restore script in the same directory as the ecosis_backup.zip file, attaching to docker-compose cluster network.
+  - In a new terminal, run the restore script in the same directory as the ecosis_backup.zip file, attaching to docker compose cluster network.
     - `docker run --rm -ti -v $(pwd):/io --network=ecosis-local-dev_default ecosis/ecosis-data:local-dev /etc/ckan/restore_backup.sh`
-    - If your docker-compose cluster has a different name, you can run `docker network ls` to list out network names to substitute.
+    - If your docker compose cluster has a different name, you can run `docker network ls` to list out network names to substitute.

 ### Local development notes.

-   - Most containers have a commented out `command: bash -c "tail -f /dev/null"` in the `./ecosis-local-dev/docker-compose.yaml`.
+   - Most containers have a commented out `command: bash -c "tail -f /dev/null"` in the `./ecosis-local-dev/docker compose.yaml`.
 You can uncomment this so the container starts without running the default process.
 Then you can bash onto container to for faster start/stop of server to see changes. ex:
      - uncomment `command: bash -c "tail -f /dev/null"` under the `search` service
-     - `docker-compose exec search bash`
+     - `docker compose exec search bash`
      - `node server.js` - starts the server
      - `ctrl+c` - stops the server
   - Code directories are mounted as volumes so changes to your host filesystem are reflected in container.
 However, changes to application packages (ex: package.json) will require rebuild of images (`./cmds/build-local-dev.sh`)